 - Economic: low cost per test and affordable for the patient

 - Multi-functional: e.g. X-ray for imaging of extra-pulmonary TB, trauma and extremities

 The One-Stop-TB service was first introduced to Zambia, where with the support from the National TB program and Zambart a container was designed.
 The service is provided in a standard size 20 foot container, which can function autonomously at almost any location including district hospitals.

 Any local available truck can transport the container.
 An integrated lifting device can place the unit where its service is required and can become operational in just 1 hour.
 The unit can be self-supporting in terms of electrical power (solar power with batteries and inverters).
 In addition water reservoirs can be included for continued operations in outreach settings.
 Internet connectivity and a database for laboratory results, X-ray DICOM images and other health services are part of the ICT component.

 Layout of the "One-Stop TB" Container

-- In the Chest X-ray control area the radiographer will enter patient data, make the Chest image and will give an onsite diagnosis with support from the CAD protocol.
-In case needed a hardcopy print-out can be given to the patient for further reference at a cost of Euro 0,03 per print.
+- In the X-ray control area, the radiographer enters patient data, makes the Chest image and the CAD system provides an abnormality score for decision on further testing, with e.g. Xpert®.
+If necessary, the person X-rayed can receive a hardcopy print-out for further reference at a cost of € 0,03 per print (approximately).